 6.)
 When scared, bushbucks can freeze or lay on the ground and wait for the danger to pass.
 Sometimes, they produce a series of hoarse barks.

 7.)
 Bushbucks mate throughout the year.
-Gestation (pregnancy) in females lasts 6 months and ends with one baby.
+Gestation (pregnancy) in females lasts 6 months and ends with 1 baby.
 Females can have 2 litters each year.

 Did you know…?

-Not being a very fast runner, the buchbuck is capable of jumping up to 6 feet in the air!
+Not being a very fast runner, they are capable of jumping up to 6 feet in the air!
 They are also able to swim.

 8.)
-After a baby is born, the female eats the placenta and dung of the young bushbuck to remove all smells that would otherwise attract would-be predators.
+After a baby is born, the female eats the placenta and dung of the young fawn to remove all smells that would otherwise attract would-be predators.
+Yummy!

 9.)
 The baby remains hidden in the thick vegetation when their mother is foraging for food.
 When it reaches the age of 4 months, the baby accompanies its mother in the search for food.